k-cross/potions/README.md

 ## Notes

+### Secrets

+Many of these example projects are programmed without security in mind, so there are embedded passwords and other secrets.
+If you plan to use these as examples, they will not work as all embedded secrets are changed before the examples are made public.
+If you plan to use this code in production, you are stupid.

 ### Actor Concurrency Model

 Think of actors like a purer form of object orientation, where actors are a lot like objects.